KillahPotatoes/KP-Liberation/README.md

 * Tweaked: Syncing between server and clients after building a sector storage
 * Tweaked: Debug info output for sector production and logistic management
 * Fixed: Hostile map markers on Sahrani had a little offset from the map grid
+* Fixed: No intelobjects spawned at military bases

 ### 0.95
 * Added: New resource system